 '''

+docker-compose.yml

 version: '3'

 services:

 fdp:

 ...
 FDP configuration

+fdp-client:

+...
+FDP Client configuration

+volumes:

-fdp-client: ...
-FDP Client configuration volumes: Mount new logo file to assets in the container - ./my-logo.png:/usr/share/nginx/html/assets/my-logo.png:ro Mount variables.scss so that styles are regenerated - ./variables.scss:/src/scss/custom/variables.scss:ro '''
+Mount new logo file to assets in the container

+- ./my-logo.png:/usr/share/nginx/html/assets/my-logo.png:ro

+Mount variables.scss so that styles are regenerated

+- ./variables.scss:/src/scss/custom/variables.scss:ro

+'''

-6.6 Running FDP on a nested route
+6.5 Running FDP on a nested route

 Sometimes, you might want to run FDP alongside other applications on the same domain.
 Here is an example of running FDP on https://example.com/fairdatapoint.
-If you run FDP in this configuration, you have to set PUBLIC_PATH ENV variable, in this example to /fairdatapoint.
-Also, don't forget to set correct instance URL in the application config.
+If you run FDP in this configuration, you have to set PUBLIC\\PATH ENV variable, in this example to /fairdatapoint.
+Also, don't forget to set correct client URL in the application config.

 '''

 docker-compose.yml

 version: '3'

 services:

 fdp:

-image: fairdata/fairdatapoint:1.2.1
+image: fairdata/fairdatapoint:1.4.0

-volumes:

-- ./application.yml:/fdp/application.yml:ro

-... other volumes
+'''